andywer/webpack-blocks/README.md

 The object you pass to `customConfig()` will be merged into the webpack config using [webpack-merge](https://github.com/survivejs/webpack-merge) like any other webpack block's partial config.

-## Show me a small working sample

-Have a look at the [sample app](./test-app).
-It features a small webpack config based on webpack-blocks for launching a React app with Babel and HMR.

 ## Like what you see?